-- Hungary: 5 herds affected so in the Spring of 2025, with the last detection on April 17, 2025 (British Agriculture Bureau (BAB), 2025). - Slovakia: 6 herds were affected in the Spring of 2025, with the last detection on April 4, 2025 (BAB, 2025). - Germany was successful in controlling the FMD case detected in water buffalo in January of this year and has been fully reinstated as free of FMD by the World Organisation for Animal Health (WOAH).
-(Reuters, 2025). - Additional information about FMD: CFIA (LINK).
+- Hungary: 5 herds affected so far, with the last detection on April 17, 2025 (British Agriculture Bureau (BAB), 2025). - Slovakia: 6 herds were affected since March, with the last detection on April 4, 2025 (BAB, 2025). - Germany was able to control an FMD outbreak in water buffalo (January) and has been fully reinstated as free of FMD by the World Organisation for Animal Health (WOAH) (Reuters, 2025). - Additional information about FMD: CFIA (LINK).

-Highly pathogenic avian influenza (HPAI) A(H5N1) was confirmed in a sheep in England on March 24, 2025, following surveillance testing of infected poultry in the premises.
+Highly pathogenic avian influenza (HPAI) A(H5N1)

+was confirmed in a sheep in England on March 24, 2025, following surveillance testing of infected poultry in the premises.
 (UK's Department for Environment, Food & Rural Affairs, 2025).

 HPAI is still present in poultry in Canada.
 The current outbreak started in February 2022, and the last detection was reported in May, 2025.
-To see a summary of cases follow the link: Status of ongoing avian influenza response by province - inspection.canada.ca
+Status of ongoing avian influenza response by province inspection.canada.ca

-HPAI in Ostriches in BC: On May 31, 2025, the CFIA released an update (LINK) stating that the ostriches were infected with genotype D1.3, a strain of HPAI not identified elsewhere in Canada.

-The ostrich farm owners have been in a legal battle against the CFIA, have managed to build a strong social media presence, and gathered supporters to try and stop CFIA from fulfilling their mandate to depopulate the flock.
-The HPAI case was confirmed in December of 2024 and as of July 20th the ostrich flock is still on farm.
+Ostriches in BC: On May 31, 2025, a CFIA update was released (LINK).
+The ostriches were infected with genotype D1.3, a strain not identified elsewhere in Canada.
+The ostrich farm owners have been in a legal battle against the CFIA and have managed to build a strong social media presence and gathered supporters to try and stop CFIA from fulfilling their mandate to depopulate the flock.

 The USDA reports over 1,000 cattle HPAI cases across 17 states (USDA), with several human infections traced back to dairy herd exposure (CDC).
-HPAI has not been found in Canadian cattle or in any unpasteurized (raw) milk sample tested (CFIA).
+HPAI has not been found in Canadian cattle or any unpasteurized (raw) milk sample tested (CFIA).